cobwebinfo/cobra5-php-sdk/README.md

 [![Build Status](https://travis-ci.org/cobwebinfo/cobra5-php-sdk.svg?branch=master)](https://travis-ci.org/cobwebinfo/cobra5-php-sdk)

-The COBRA5 API is a collection of resources for retrieving content from the [Cobweb Information Ltd](http://www.cobwebinfo.com) content API.
+The COBRA5 API can be used to retrieve content from the [Cobweb Information Ltd](http://www.cobwebinfo.com) content API.

 This repository contains the open source PHP SDK for integrating the COBRA5 API into your PHP application.
 The COBRA5 PHP SDK is licensed under the MIT license.